Shiven-gupta/Wled-project/README.md

 * Arduino sketch (.ino) for ESP32
 * Basic web UI for controlling effects
 * Example effects and customizable animation templates
-* Circuit diagram and connection guide (coming soon)
+* Circuit diagram and connection guide
 ---

 Contributions are welcome!
 Feel free to fork, modify, and submit a pull request.